filecoin-project/fvm-docs/docs/index.md

 ## Use cases

 Here are some use cases that are possible with the FVM.
-With centralized data centers, a lot of these use cases were incredibly hard, if not impossible.
-With decentralization and programmability, the potential is limitless.
+With centralized data centers, a lot of these use cases are incredibly hard, if not impossible.
+Decentralization and programmability open up a lot of possibilities.

 ### Layer 2: data layer commitments